MaintainX/yarn-plugin-workspace-lockfile/README.md

 # Yarn Workspace Lockfile Plugin

 This Yarn Berry plugin automatically generates workspace-specific lockfiles for each workspace in your monorepo whenever you run `yarn install`.
-These lockfiles represent what the `yarn.lock` would look like if each workspace was a standalone project.
+These lockfiles represent what the `yarn.lock` would look like as much as possible if each workspace was a standalone project (not exactly yarn.lock compatible).

+## Work in Progress

+This plugin is still under development and not all features have been tested and verified.

 ## Installation